 “Phone calls have helped but would like ability to use Zoom”

-At the Virtual hub a few months ago, we asked everyone to share their views on what they think about the social hubs and now, virtual hubs.
-We were a teeny bit blown away by the very thoughtful responses we got to this question and thought we would share them with you here.
 If you know someone on the Connecting choices project who is lonely and socially isolated, show them some of these comments, they may be enough to encourage them to join us virtually, and then meet face to face once lockdown ends.

 As the weeks go by we are able to offer more and more activities virtually to support people.
 If you glance at the Weekly Schedule to the right of this page you will see what is currently on offer.
 This will be regularly changed as more opportunities are developed.

-Following discussions with hub members, we will be holding a Mutual Support session after each Virtual social hub on Wednesdays for those who are feeling abit anxious or upset.
+Following discussions with hub members, we will be holding a Mutual Support session after each Virtual social hub on Monday for those who are feeling abit anxious or upset.
 It will run on from the Hub and those needing it will stay signed in to chat with volunteers, staff and each other about their worries.

 Due to the demand from participants we have started daily Breakfast Meetings 10 – 11.00 am each weekday.
 Hosted by one of our volunteers, its a place to come to chat if you are feeling abit lonely or need some moral support or signposting to some help or advice.
 We have noticed that this is very male dominated so are exploring with participants if they would prefer to have a separate one for the ladies and one for the gents.
 We will see what comes in terms of feedback.